FSG-Cat/matrix-spec-proposals/proposals/XXXX-Remote-Network-Targeting-Policies.md

 # MSCXXXX: Remote Network Targeting Policies

-This MSC introduces the `remote_network` and `remote_id` field as optional keys for membership events.
+This MSC introduces the `remote_network` and `remote_id` fields as optional keys for membership events.
-This has the purpose to allow policy application against bridged users without reliance on glob bans while still allowing the ban to be shared across bridges.
+This allows policies to target bridged users without relying on globs, while still allowing those policies to be shared across bridges.

-The exact shape of the `remote_network` and `remote_id` are left relatively loose by this MSC because its meant to account for all bridges.
-Past, current and future bridges should all be able to use the same format.
-So instead of burdening the spec with having to keep a bridge directory up to date we dont.
+The exact shape of `remote_network` and `remote_id` is intentionally left loose in order to accommodate past, current, and future bridges.
+This avoids requiring the spec to maintain a bridge directory or otherwise prescribe a single canonical layout for all networks.

-This is achieved by having the policies just blindly match `remote_network` and `remote_id` that is supplied by the bridge.
-This works on the simple logic that as long as you dont poison the data that we use to write policies blind matching is perfectly adequate.
+This is achieved by having policies match the `remote_network` and `remote_id` values supplied by the bridge.
+This works on the assumption that, provided the bridge supplies trustworthy data, exact matching is sufficient for policy application.

-The policy half of this proposal will be achieved via extending the current `m.policy.rule.user` policy with `remote_network` and `remote_id` fields just like membership events.
+The policy side of this proposal is achieved by extending the current `m.policy.rule.user` policy with `remote_network` and `remote_id` fields, mirroring the membership event shape that is being proposed.

 ## Proposal

 `remote_network` takes the form of a string that identifies the remote side of the bridge.
-This proposal does not specify any strict rules for how remote networks should be identified except that the matrix namespace rules are followed.
+This proposal does not specify strict rules for how remote networks should be identified, beyond following the Matrix namespace rules.

-A example shape for how you identify a centralised network like telegram is `org.telegram`.
-This follows the standard matrix naming conventions.
-This proposal is intentionally leaving this problem loosely defined as to let bridges sort this out as its only purpose is to identify what namespace a `remote_id` belongs inside of.
+An example shape for identifying a centralized network such as Telegram is `org.telegram`.
+This follows the standard Matrix naming conventions.
+The proposal intentionally leaves this loosely defined so that bridges can choose a namespace scheme appropriate to the network they bridge.

-`remote_id` is defined as the remote networks immutable identifier for that user.
-Examples include Discord and their snowflakes and all the equivalents out there.
-The example for matrix users would be the MXID.
-The purpose of providing the `remote_id` is to give policies a immutable identifier from the remote network to latch onto.
+`remote_id` is defined as the remote network's immutable identifier for that user.
+Examples include Discord snowflakes and equivalent identifiers from other networks.
+For Matrix users, the equivalent would be the MXID.
+The purpose of `remote_id` is to give policies an immutable identifier to target on the remote network.

 A `m.policy.rule.user` policy that contains a ban targeting one of these remote users can look like this.